lisc-tools/lisc/README.rst

 **Development Version**

-To get the development version (updates that are not yet published to pip), you can clone this repo.
+To get the development version (updates that are not yet published to pip), you can clone this repository.

 .. code-block:: shell